Mabinogi (video game): European release

-On January 27, 2010, Nexon launched the Open Beta of Mabinogi Europe with two game servers: Morrighan and Macha.
+An open beta of Mabinogi Europe with two game servers Morrighan and Macha was launched in January 2010.
 Along with the Open Beta release came the generation 2 expansion.
-It was expected that generation 3 would be released when the game enters the official phase, which will be accompanied by the opening of the cash shop.

-Nexon Europe eventually launched Mabinogi on May 26, 2010.
-A few months later, Nexon Europe released Generation 12 at the same time as North America in October 2010, a large update featuring new mainstream quests and skills.
+It was expected that generation 3 would be released when the game enters the official phase, which was accompanied by the opening of the cash shop.
+Nexon Europe eventually launched Mabinogi on May 26.
+A few months later, Nexon Europe released Generation 12 at the same time as North America in October, a large update featuring new mainstream quests and skills.
 Shortly after this, Nexon Europe removed 2 of the 5 available game channels in Macha, due to a lack of players in that server.

-In April 2012, Nexon Europe announced its plans to shut down the European service on the 25th, (due to insufficient player-base growth and profit) and allowed its former users to play on North American servers with a new account and no character transfers if they wished to do so.
+Nexon Europe shut down European servers in April 2012 due to insufficient player-base growth and profit) and allowed its former users to play on North American servers with a new account and no character transfers if they wished to do so.
 Nexon America has since lifted the European IP blocks for Mabinogi.

-On July 13, 2012, Nexon Europe announced that it is going close the game service and customer support of Mabinogi on July 18, 2012.
+The game service and customer support of Mabinogi were later shut down in July.